xenify-io/litepaper/README.md

 At the core of Xenify's bold vision is ChainZap, a cutting-edge liquidity aggregation protocol that streamlines cross-chain token swaps.
 Whether you want to swap tokens on Ethereum, BNB Chain, Polygon, Arbitrum, or any of the 32 supported chains, Xenify has you covered.
 With access to 19 different aggregators, Xenify guarantees unparalleled liquidity and optimal rates for your swaps.
 By leveraging cutting-edge APIs, Xenify bridges seamless communication with a wide array of DEX aggregators, dramatically enhancing the swapping experience and streamlining the quest for optimal swap routes across the vast tapestry of chains.

 With Xenify's built-in swap and burn fee mechanisms, a reciprocal environment that benefits all participants is established.
-XNF stakers are handsomely rewarded with a generous 50% of swap fees and an impressive 100% of burn fees as Native Chain Rewards across all supported chains.
+Wherein XNF stakers are generously rewarded with a substantial 50% of swap fees and an impressive 100% of burn fees as Native Chain Rewards across all supported chains.
 That's right, stakers earn from every swap and burn!

-The remaining 50% of swap fees are strategically allocated to support Xenify's continuous development, marketing, and outreach initiatives.
+The remaining 50% of swap fees are strategically allocated to support Xenify's ongoing development, marketing, and outreach initiatives.
 This approach enables us to enhance visibility, drive adoption, and champion sustainable growth, all for the benefit of our users and the protocol itself.

-Furthermore, Xenify's innovative design has facilitated seamless integration with the YSL.IO protocol.
-This integration directs a remarkable 100% of yields acquired from the rehypothecation of assets held within it’s state-of-the-art AlphaVaults and MetaVaults straight to XNF stakers.
-This strategy guarantees a consistent stream of Native Chain Rewards for stakers, even if there are no swaps or burns performed on Xenify.
-As a result, long-term user engagement is encouraged, and rewards are boosted for those who are deeply committed to the protocol.
+What's more, Xenify's innovative design has enabled the seamless integration of the YSL.IO protocol, incorporating its state-of-the-art AlphaVaults and MetaVaults into the daily reward distribution process.
+Thanks to this integration, an incredible 100% of yields obtained from the rehypothecation of vault assets are directed straight to Xenify, fuelling development and rewarding XNF stakers.
+In return, YSL.IO acquires an XNF position and channels 100% of the Native Chain Rewards it earns to vault participants.
+This win-win strategy guarantees a continuous flow of Native Chain Rewards for XNF stakers and ensures Xenify's expansion, even without swaps or burns.
+As a result, long-term user engagement is fostered for both Xenify and YSL.IO, and rewards are boosted for those who are truly dedicated to each protocol.

 At the heart of Xenify's ethos is a steadfast commitment to fairness and transparency, embodied by our exemplary token distribution model.
 There will be no team, founder, or investor allocation.
 In fact, the only way to mint XNF tokens is through active participation in the ecosystem - by either burning or swapping tokens.
 This approach certifies a genuinely equitable distribution of XNF tokens, rewarding users for their contributions and fostering a truly community-driven protocol.

 As we bring together the cutting-edge liquidity aggregation of ChainZap and our own distinctive tokenomics, Xenify is poised to redefine the landscape of cross-chain swapping, all while nurturing a thriving ecosystem that places utmost importance on user satisfaction and sustainable growth.
 Join us as we take a leap into the future, and experience the world of Xenify - a realm where innovation meets reward, where community powers expansion, and where the foundation for DeFi's bright tomorrow is being laid.
 Welcome to the revolution!